 We’ve written an Arduino library to flex every feature of this sensor.
-You can grab it from the Arduino Library Manager, from the GitHub repository, or use the download button below.
+You can grab it from the Arduino Library Manager by searching for 'SparkFun VCNL4040'.
+Otherwise you can get it from the GitHub repository or use the download button below.

 The Arduino library is commented and the functions should be self-explanatory.
 However, below is a detailed list of the available library functions.